-- (a) From 1 July 2020, The disturbance of roosting and nesting areas of the black fronted tern, black billed gull, banded dotterel or black fronted dotterel located in the bed of a lake, river, (including an ephemeral river), or modified watercourse, or natural wetland by stock including cattle, deer, pigs or sheep is a prohibited activity. - (b) From 1 July 2020, The disturbance of the bed of a Regionally Significant Wetland or Sensitive Water Body listed in Appendix A by stock including cattle, deer, pigs or sheep is a prohibited activity. - (c) The disturbance of the bed of a river (excluding ephemeral rivers where stock access is permitted under Rule 20(aa)) or modified watercourse for the purposes of moving stock including cattle, deer, pigs or sheep (but excluding dairy cattle on a dairy platform or on land used for dairy support) is a permitted activity provided the stock are being supervised and are actively driven across the water body in one continuous movement. - (ca) The disturbance of the bed of a lake, river or modified watercourse by sheep, other than as regulated by Rule 70(a), 70(b) and 70(cb), is a permitted activity, provided the following conditions are met: - (i) the waterbody is not already fenced to prevent sheep access; - (ii) the sheep are not being break fed or intensively winter grazed; - (iii) there is no significant de-vegetation leading to exposure of soil of the bed and banks, pugging or alteration to the profile of the bed and banks, other than at fords or stock crossings; and - (iv) A Farm Environmental Management Plan that includes identification of how access by sheep will be managed is: - (A) prepared, and certified, and implemented compliance with it is audited, in accordance with Appendix N; and - (B) implemented by the landholder completing the practices, actions, and mitigations specified in the Farm Environmental Management Plan in accordance with the timeframes set out in that Plan; and - (ca1) The disturbance of the bed of a waterbody within a natural wetland for grazing by sheep is a discretionary activity. - (cb) Other than as provided for in Rule 70(ca1), Fthe use of land within a natural wetland or the disturbance of the bed of a water body within a natural wetland for access or grazing stock is a non-complying activity. - (d) Bed disturbance activities that do not comply with Rule 70(c) are a non-complying activity. - (e) Other than as provided for by Rules 70(c), 70(ca), 70(cb) and 70(d), the disturbance of the bed of a lake, river (excluding ephemeral rivers where stock access is permitted under Rule 20(aa)), modified watercourse, open drain, or natural wetland by cattle, deer or pigs is a permitted activity prior to the dates set out in Table 1 for the listed land slopes after which time it is respectively a discretionary activity on that land.
+(a) The disturbance of roosting and nesting areas of the black fronted tern, black billed gull, banded dotterel or black fronted dotterel located in the bed of a lake, river, (including an ephemeral river), or modified watercourse by stock including cattle, deer, pigs or sheep is a prohibited activity.

+- (b) The disturbance of the bed of a Regionally Significant Wetland or Sensitive Water Body listed in Appendix A by stock including cattle, deer, pigs or sheep is a prohibited activity. - (c) The disturbance of the bed of a river or modified watercourse for the purposes of moving stock including cattle, deer, pigs or sheep (but excluding dairy cattle on a dairy platform or on land used for dairy support) is a permitted activity provided the stock are being supervised and are actively driven across the water body in one continuous movement. - (ca) The disturbance of the bed of a lake, river or modified watercourse by sheep, other than as regulated by Rule 70(a), 70(b) and 70(cb), is a permitted activity, provided the following conditions are met: - (i) the waterbody is not already fenced to prevent sheep access; - (ii) the sheep are not being break fed or intensively winter grazed; - (iii) there is no significant de-vegetation leading to exposure of soil of the bed and banks, pugging or alteration to the profile of the bed and banks, other than at fords or stock crossings; and - (iv) A Farm Environmental Management Plan that includes identification of how access by sheep will be managed is: - (A) prepared, and certified, and compliance with it is audited, in accordance with Appendix N; and - (B) implemented by the landholder completing the practices, actions, and mitigations specified in the Farm Environmental Management Plan in accordance with the timeframes set out in that Plan; and - (ca1) The disturbance of the bed of a waterbody within a natural wetland for grazing by sheep is a discretionary activity. - (cb) Other than as provided for in Rule 70(ca1), the use of land within a natural wetland or the disturbance of the bed of a water body within a natural wetland for access or grazing stock is a non-complying activity. - (d) Bed disturbance activities that do not comply with Rule 70(c) are a non-complying activity. - (e) Other than as provided for by Rules 70(c), 70(ca), 70(cb) and 70(d), the disturbance of the bed of a lake, river modified watercourse, open drain, or by cattle, deer or pigs is a permitted activity prior to the dates set out in Table 1 for the listed land slopes after which time it is respectively a discretionary activity on that land.